Columbia Park Tree Tour

-This natural forest landscape has a floral lawn planted with crocuses, flat-top log benches and boulders, a network of walking paths, and a unique selection of pollinator-pleasing plants.
-The project repurposed an underutilized and degraded area of the park to give the picnic areas around the cottage a cohesive design.
+Established in 2020, this natural forest landscape has a floral lawn planted with crocuses, flat-top log benches and boulders, a network of walking paths, and a unique selection of pollinator-pleasing plants.
+The project repurposed an underutilized and degraded area of the park to give the picnic areas around the cottage a cohesive theme.

 Learn more about Nature Patches in Portland

 Portland Parks & Recreation is adding nature patches to developed park landscapes to provide natural experiences for people and habitat for wildlife.
 Nature patches are unique natural garden spaces that support native pollinators and offer fun opportunities for education and exploration.